-Recently I learnt that staying in your pyjamas for half the day and just playing is perfectly ok.
-Pyjamas are great for any activity!
-They require no explanation to why your in them, no approvals needed or permission slips.
-You can still be in your pyjamas after lunch?
-Of course, just play in your pyjamas!
+Recently I learned that staying in your pajamas for half the day and just playing is perfectly ok.
+Pajamas are great for any activity!
+They require no explanation to why you’re in them, no approvals needed or permission slips.
+You can still be in your pajamas after lunch?
+Of course, just play in your pajamas!

 Recently I was in the kitchen and a conversation got brought up about the big green man in a little hand.
-The green hulk is still an attractive toy and story as is Star Wars and it wasn’t till later on that day I realised Chewee was actualy the character Chewbacka.
+The green hulk is still an attractive toy and story as is Star Wars and it wasn’t till later on that day I realized Chewee was actually the character Chewbacca.

 I listened while a talk about what the green hulk did, who he was, that he was part of Marvel and so on.
 I was still listening when Star Wars got brought up and continued past me saying I don’t really know much about it.

-I realised that a four year old could be so intent in telling me about fictional characters in a story for a few minutes and have me listen that it became an elevator pitch.
+I realized that a four-year-old could be so intent in telling me about fictional characters in a story for a few minutes and have me listen that it became an elevator pitch.

 No notes, no prep, just pitch it to whoever listens.